-Please Note: This article is written for users of the following Microsoft Excel versions: 2007, 2010, 2013, and 2016.
+Please Note: This article is written for users of the following Microsoft Excel versions: 2007, 2010, 2013, 2016, 2019, Excel in Microsoft 365, and 2021.
 If you are using an earlier version (Excel 2003 or earlier), this tip may not work for you.
 For a version of this tip written specifically for earlier versions of Excel, click here: Adjusting Cell Margins for More White Space.

 Adjusting Cell Margins for More White Space

 Serena asked if there is a way to adjust the text margins with a cell so that there is more white space within a cell.
 The answer is that there is no intrinsic Excel command to add more space, as you can do in Word tables or with the CELLPADDING attribute in an HTML table.
-However, there is a way you can accomplish the desired goal, although it is somewhat more manual in nature.
-Follow these general steps:
+However, there are a couple of ways you can accomplish the desired goal, although it is somewhat more manual in nature.
+The first possible approach is to follow these general steps:

 1. Select the cell you want to adjust.